edoardocastagnini/YOLOWorld/distillation/README.md

 python distill.py
 ```

+In this file, specify:
+    - The **teacher checkpoint path** (pretrained model to distill from)
+    - The **student model configuration YAML** (custom YOLO + PhiNet model located at ultralytics/cfg/models/v8/yolov8-worldv2-phinet.yaml)

 Within the distill.py script, you can modify:
 	- The standard YOLO losses (e.g. box, cls, dfl losses)
 	- The distillation loss weight, which balances the teacher–student learning